Suleman Raza

-Suleman Raza (born August 1980) is a British-Pakistani food entrepreneur, restaurateur, and activist.
+Suleman Raza (born August 1980) is a British Pakistani restaurateur and activist.
 He is the founder of One Million Meals, a charitable campaign started in March 2020 from his own restaurant chain using GoFundMe in the UK.
 He owned the cricket franchise Mirpur Royals in the Kashmir Premier League.
 The prime minister of the United Kingdom, Boris Johnson, awarded Raza the Points of Light award in 2021 for the One Million Meals campaign.
 The House of Lords awarded Raza with the Local Community Hero for his humanitarian services in London.
 He has also been working as the co-chairperson of the UK Pakistan Business Council (UKPBC) to discuss the Pakistani business community concerns with the British prime minister Boris Johnson.

-Early and personal life
+Personal life

 Raza was born in Rawalpindi, Pakistan.
 He moved to London with his family during the year 2000.
 Since 2004, Raza has been living in London, running his family business in the restaurant industry.
 He is married and has five children.